jariolaine/apex-blog/README.md

 ## Install

+### Note for APEX 23.1
+Supporting object install and upgrade will fail on APEX 23.1.0 due to bug 35410651 in APEX.
+Workaround is run scripts using e.g. SQL Developer or other SQL client.

 ### System Requirements
 * Oracle database version 19c or later
 * Oracle Application Express version 22.2 or later